silverbulletmd/silverbullet-mattermost/README.md

 # Mattermost plug for Silver Bullet
-Provides a `mm-saved` query provider (and maybe more in the future).
+This plug provides a few query providers to query data from some of the [Mattermost suite](https://www.mattermost.com) of products.
 Please follow the installation, configuration sections, and have a look at the example.

 ## Installation
 Open your `PLUGS` note in SilverBullet and add this plug to the list: